 National Ambient Air Quality Standards (NAAQS)

 The National Ambient Air Quality Standards (NAAQS) define the maximum permissible concentrations for certain pollutants, known as criteria pollutants.
+Areas where air pollution levels consistently stay below these standards are designated “attainment,” while those which persistently exceed are designated “nonattainment.”
+All areas in Oklahoma are currently designated in attainment of all criteria pollutants.
 Click on the pollutant name for the relevant DEQ factsheet.

 Pollutant